eemeli/konopas/README.md

 As KonOpas is just a front end for your event's programme, you'll need to actually manage your programme with a different tool.
-So far we've got built-in integration with at least [Conference Planner] and [Zambia], with more to come.
+So far we've got built-in integration with at least [Conference Planner]/[Grenadine] and [Zambia], with more to come.
 For smaller events, a simple [PHP script] is included for fetching data from a publicly readable Google Drive Spreadsheet and converting it to the KonOpas format.

 Once you've got your programme data in the [proper format][KO-fmt], you can use our [configurator][KO-cfg] to get you started with customizing KonOpas for your